Shrimp Marinara

 If that kind of thing doesn't bother you, you can do whatever you'd like here.

-What kind of marinara works best for this Spicy Shrimp Marinara recipe?
+What kind of marinara works best?

 You can make your own marinara sauce if you'd like.
 I didn't, personally, since I finally found a couple in the store that I love.